Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Introduction

-The virtual density method is an old method stating that whole-core (also called uniform) changes in geometry can be equivalently represented by turning Boltzmann equation into its dimensionless form and tracking particles in a deformed system of coordinates~\cite{shikhov_perturbation_1960}.
-An attempt at localized geometrical perturbations was made in~\cite{abramov_calculation_1998} but they provide no validation of their technique.
-It has been recently revisited in~\cite{reed_virtual_2018} who renamed it "virtual density theory".
+The virtual density method is an old method stating that whole-core (also called uniform) changes in geometry can be equivalently represented by turning the Boltzmann equation into its dimensionless form and tracking particles in a deformed system of coordinates~\cite{shikhov_perturbation_1960}.
+An attempt at generalizing this theory to localized geometrical perturbations was made in~\cite{abramov_calculation_1998} but they provide no validation of their technique.
+It has been recently revisited in \cite{mikolaj_coordinate_change} and~\cite{reed_virtual_2018}, the latter popularizing it under the name of "virtual density theory".
 It was applied to a fast reactor calculation in a deterministic setting in~\cite{zheng_application_2017}.
 In particular, it has been shown that the virtual density theory (coupled with regular perturbation theory) and the boundary perturbation theory were equivalent~\cite{reed_virtual_2018_b}.
-Effectively, for uniform perturbations it allows to estimate the change in $k_\text{eff}$ by replacing the geometrical perturbation with a cross section perturbation.
-While perturbation theory relying on geometrical changes can be far from straightforward in Monte Carlo, perturbation theory for cross section perturbations has been extensively studied, and there is a large body of literature investigating the pros and cons of such methods(see~\cite{rief_review_1986, kiedrowski_review_2017} for a review of the field).
+Effectively, for uniform perturbations it allows for the estimation of the change in $k_\text{eff}$ by replacing the geometrical perturbation with a cross-section perturbation.
+While perturbation theory relying on geometrical changes can be far from straightforward in Monte Carlo, perturbation theory for cross-section perturbations has been extensively studied, and there is a large body of literature investigating the pros and cons of such methods (see~\cite{rief_review_1986, kiedrowski_review_2017} for a review of the field).
 There are two main classes of Monte Carlo methods for general perturbation theory in reactor physics: adjoint methods, which requires some way of estimating the adjoint flux weighted quantities~\cite{burke_monte_2018,li_calculating_2019}, and the perturbation source method, which explicitly estimates differences in the flux stemming from changes in geometry~\cite{yamamoto_exact_2021,yamamoto_monte_2021}.